-An app basically consists of two essential parts – the front end and the backend.
-Frontend allows users to interact with the app or a service and include colors, animations, text, etc. Overall, it adds value to the user experience while engaging users to the app by meeting their expectations.
+An app consists of two essential parts – the front end and the back end.
+Frontend allows users to interact with the app or a service and include colors, animations, text, etc. Overall, it adds value to the user experience while engaging users in the app by meeting their expectations.

 On the other hand, backend development for mobile applications enables the core working of the application.
 It includes things like servers, databases, middleware, etc.

-But this one-liner is not enough for understanding the whole concept, for there are a number of underlying things that both Frontend and Backend development processes are based on.
+But this one-liner is not enough for understanding the whole concept, for there are several underlying things that both Frontend and Backend development processes are based on.
 Processes that form the KRAs of the developers working on both sides of the app.

-Let’s figure out the processes that both sides of the development process entails by the face of the work that the respective developer does further in this mobile app backend development guide.
+Let’s figure out the processes that both sides of the development process entail by the face of the work that the respective developer does further in this mobile app backend development guide.

-A frontend developer is responsible for translating the app’s designs to a code which is required to display it properly on the browser.
+A frontend developer is responsible for translating the app’s designs to a code that is required to display it properly on the browser.

 Now the question which arises here is what makes mobile app frontend possible?